-2019/2020 £'000 2020/2021 £'000 24 - 31 Fees payable with regard to external audit services carried out by the appointed auditor Additional Value for Money risk factors Additional fees regarding extra work on the impact of prior year adjustments Additional fees regarding extra work on the impact of 24 9 - 5 the McCloud judgement - 9 Additional fees regarding public access work -
+2019/2020 £'000 2020/2021 £'000 24 - 31 5 9 Additional Value for Money risk factors Additional fees regarding extra work on the impact of 24 9 - -

 7. Un-discharged obligations - Private Finance Initiative (PFI) scheme (Joint Training Centre)

 As set out in the Accounting policies, under a joint PFI venture, the Authority now receives a significant element of its fire training from Babcock Fire Training (Avonmouth) Limited, a company contracted to provide the training until 31 March 2028.
 The training is supplied at the Joint Fire Training Centre, Avonmouth, a facility that the service provider designed, built, financed and now operates (DBFO) under the PFI contract.